top of page

 Gather Supplies

 Schedule some time (yes, add it to the calendar!) to sort through your decor and supplies.
-If you find items that you won't be using, it's the perfect time to sell or donate!
-Use this time to also create a shopping list of items that you need for this holiday season!
+If you find items you won't use, it's the perfect time to sell or donate!
+Use this time also to create a shopping list of items that you need for this holiday season!

 • Decorations/Lights *Make sure the lights are working!